inukshuk/edtf.js/README.md

 Note that unspecified date values will always the least possible value, e.g., '2000' for '20XX'.
 Note, also, that EDTF.js will not parse impossible unspecified dates.
-For instance, none of the following examples are can be valid dates:
+For instance, none of the following examples can be valid dates:

     edtf.parse('2016-02-3X') #-> A day in February cannot start with a 3 edtf.parse('2016-2X-XX') #-> There are only 12 months